williamouyang/okta.github.io/_source/_docs/how-to/updating_saml_cert.md

 ### New SAML 2.0 App Integrations

-New SAML 2.0 app integrations automatically use SHA256 certificates when this feature is enabled.
+New SAML 2.0 app integrations automatically use SHA256 certificates when the key rollover feature is enabled.
 As instructed, upload the SHA256 certificate to the ISV.

 ### Existing SAML 2.0 App Integrations

-To update an existing app integrations, there are three steps to follow.
+To update existing app integrations, there are four steps to follow.

-  1. List your apps and get the app id, name, and label for each app to update.

-  For each app to update, perform the following steps.
+  1. List your apps and get the app id, name, and label for each app to update.<br />For each app to update, perform the following steps.<br />
   2. Generate a new application key credential.
   3. Update the key credential for the app to specify the new signing key id.
   4. Upload the new certificate to the ISV.
 (This step cannot be automated.)

 > **Important:** After you complete the first three steps, your users cannot access the application until step 4 is completed.